 Now we saved the best for last.
 Lasers!
 Laser technology is simply much more effective, and achieves substantially better results – 90% of patients have permanent hair loss after 3-5 sessions.
 A laser produces a single, concentrated wavelength of light that penetrates deeper into the skin to reach the base of the hair follicle.
 The wavelength used has been specifically selected to target the melanin in the hair follicle, unlike IPL, which uses a more scattered approach.
 Lasers are far more precise, and can selectively target dark, coarse hairs while leaving the surrounding skin undamaged.
 Laser hair removal can be used to treat larger body areas.
 Each pulse takes a fraction of a second and can treat several hairs at a time.
-Laser settings can be adjusted to suit your specific skin tone and hair colour.
+Laser settings can be adjusted to suit your specific skin tone and hair color.

 The cost of a Laser treatment in comparison with IPL is higher.
 Ever hear, “You get what you pay for”.
 The fact of the matter is a laser machine is a much more expensive piece of equipment.
 IPLs are generally cheaper and provide multiple applications making them popular with small spas and salons.
 Quantity may be valued more than quality.
 So the next time you see a deal online about hair removal treatments, which sounds too good to be true, it probably is.